This is the featured image of the Utilizing Tape Emulators blog article.

 Using Kramer Master Tape

-Fortunately, nowadays we have a large variety of digital tape recorder emulators.
+Fortunately, we have a large variety of digital tape recorder emulators nowadays.
 On average, they roughly accurately produce the same Tape Effect.
 One of the emulators that I like using in my productions is Kramer Master Tape by Waves.
-It is modeled on the Ampex 350 valve tape machine, which is one of the most famous tape recorders from the past.
+It is modeled on the Ampex 350 valve tape machine, one of the most famous tape recorders from the past.

 Kramer Master Tape 1